emilydiana/academic-kickstart/content/authors/admin/_index.md

 Before Penn, I received a B.A. in Applied Mathematics from Yale College and an M.S. in Statistics from Stanford Univeristy, and I spent two years as a software developer at [Lawrence Livermore National Laboratory](https://www.llnl.gov/), focusing on improving the performance of government finite element physics simulation codes.
 I maintain an active collaboration with Amazon AWS and the Federal Reserve Bank of Philadelphia.

 I will be on the academic job market starting Fall 2022.
-My research statement can be found [here](/files/ResearchStatement.pdf).
+My research statement is [here](/files/ResearchStatement.pdf).